When Gov. Charlie Crist bolted from the Republican Party in April, he called it a "declaration of independence."

 Benson also has ties to Crist: She ran two state agencies for him.
 But she says voters will judge her on her record.

 Many Republican voters aren't aware that Kottkamp is totally estranged from Crist.
-Their relationship fizzled long ago, and both men confirmed in interviews this week that they haven't spoken in months.
+Their relationship fizzled long ago, and both men confirmed in interviews last week that they haven't spoken in months.

 So much for the Crist-Kottkamp "team" that captured 52 percent of the vote in 2006.